RabinaAuget/mini-projet-docker/README.md

 So, I'm going to show you the contents of a very basic application that displays a list of students with their age.

-#Application
+# Application

 The application is "student_list" and comprises two modules:

--the first module is a REST API (with basic authentication required) that sends the student's wish list based on a JSON file.
+. the first module is a REST API (with basic authentication required) that sends the student's wish list based on a JSON file.
--The second module is a web application written in HTML + PHP that allows the end user to obtain a list of students.
+.
+The second module is a web application written in HTML + PHP that allows the end user to obtain a list of students.

 And here are the application files: student_age.py: contains the API source code in Python